-The events of 2020 — the latest string of racial violence against Black Americans and the groundswell of popular support for the Movement for Black Lives, compounded with the ongoing COVID-19 pandemic, a public health crisis that disproportionately affects people of color — compel our office, as individuals and as a unit, to accelerate current commitments and transform our work.
+The latest string of racial violence against Black Americans and the groundswell of popular support for the Movement for Black Lives, the surge in hate crimes and discrimination targeting Asian-Americans and Pacific Islanders, and the Covid-19 public health crisis that disproportionately affects people of color compel our office, as individuals and as a unit, to accelerate current commitments and transform our work.

 At the root of today’s intersectional crises is centuries-old structural racism, which manifests as income inequality, healthcare inequality, underfunded schools, mass incarceration and environmental injustice in communities of color.
 We can’t solve the climate crisis (or any environmental issue) without solving the inequality crisis in this country.
 We can’t achieve sustainability without achieving justice.

 Dismantling the system of racial injustice that plagues our country requires directly confronting the culture of white supremacy, including the white privilege that manifests itself in the historical and continued exclusion of people of color from the environmental movement.